 Glen Burney Falls

-Hike Distance: 2.4 miles roundtrip
+Hike Distance: 2.4 miles round-trip

 Glen Burney Falls is the second of three waterfalls (and namesake) along the Glen Burney Trail.
 This wonderful waterfall hike in Blowing Rock takes you down and back up through some dense forest, making you feel far away from the awesome small town just outside.